zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void OnApiExecutedHandler (int err, string api, string result);
 ```

-This callback is triggered when an API method is executed.
+The SDK triggers this callback when an API method is executed.

 <table>
 <thead>